hyperion32/info201-Final-Project/README.md

 # info201-Final-Project

 This repository contains all files that will be used to conduct an analysis on the factors that contribute to having a healthy amount of sleep.
 For this project, our team will analyze data from defined datasets to present information visualizations of the data, highlighting factors that allow for good sleep.
-Please follow the link below to Project Proposal.
+Please follow the link below to the Project Proposal.

 Team Members:
 - Greyson Fields